weixian-zhang/FoodTruckJunkie/README.md

 * Critical transactions

 #### Security Monitoring
-SIEM like Azure Sentinel provides the best way to review VMs and PaaS services' collected logs, including custom logs from Security Logging, for suspicious or malicious activities,
+SIEM like Azure Sentinel provides the best way to review VMs and PaaS services' collected logs, including custom logs from Security Logging for investigating suspicious or malicious activities.

 <br />